sqmk/Phue/README.md

 Press the Bridge's button!
 Waiting..........

-Successfully created new user: yourusername
+Successfully created new user: abcdef0123456
 ```

-From then on, you should be able to use the username you just created for interacting with the Philips Hue bridge!
+From then on, you should be able to use the username generated for interacting with the Philips Hue bridge!

 ### Scanning / registering new lights